parkerl/ecto_query_library/README.md

 from fisherman in Fisherman,
 order_by: [desc: fisherman.name],
 select: fisherman.name

 21:50:02.025 [debug] SELECT f0."name" FROM "fishermen" AS f0 ORDER BY f0."name" DESC [] OK query=0.5ms
+["Mark", "Lew", "Kirk", "Joe"]

+from fisherman in Fisherman,
+order_by: :name,
+select: fisherman.name

+21:50:02.022 [debug] SELECT f0."name" FROM "fishermen" AS f0 ORDER BY f0."name" [] OK query=4.0ms
+["Joe", "Kirk", "Lew", "Mark"]

+from fisherman in Fisherman,
+order_by: [desc: :name],
+select: fisherman.name

+21:50:02.025 [debug] SELECT f0."name" FROM "fishermen" AS f0 ORDER BY f0."name" DESC [] OK query=0.5ms